revagomes/website/designs/blog/10-deploying-to-heroku.md

     jane@example.com added as a collaborator on sharp-rain-871.

-**Note: the app that has been provisioned for your team for Node.js Knockout will likely already have your team members added as collaborators.**
+**Note: the app that has been provisioned for your team for Node.js Knockout will already have your team members added as collaborators.
+Contact all@nodeknockout.com if you need to change collaborators.**

 Read more about [collaborators][12].